Oil Derrick

 Oil Derrick Stats

 For an extra thrill when exiting the elevators at the top of the tower, look straight down through the crack between the elevator and tower floor.
-Seeing the ground directly below you 300 feet away is not for the faint of heart!
+Seeing the ground 300 feet directly below is not for the faint of heart!

 The slide was a blast when I was a kid, ripping down on those stinky burlap sacks…